 We know conflict is part of life and can be both creative and destructive.
 We notice that many people – including those in faith communities – can struggle to find helpful ways to respond to change, transition, tension and difference.
 Some structures, cultures, systems and habits can make it difficult for people to hear each other well and relationships may break down.
 We also know that there is much transformational potential in conflict.

 Accepting these realities, and wanting to offer a positive response, Place for Hope is delighted to be running the Certificate in ‘Faith in Change and Conflict’ in Scotland in early 2021.

 Knowing there is help and support available can be a great source of hope for those experiencing difficulties and divisions within their congregations and communities, and Place for Hope have a proven record in helping individuals and faith communities find both support and ways through the difficulties.

-The course will be delivered mid-week over two residential 3.5-day blocks of teaching at St Mary’s Kinnoull on the dates specified above, attendance is required at both blocks of training.
+The course will be delivered mid-week over two residential 3-day blocks of teaching at St Mary’s Kinnoull on the dates specified above, as well as two 2-hour online sessions on dates to be planned with participants, attendance is required at all blocks of training.

 This advanced course is for all in leadership (ordained, lay, formal, informal) in our churches who want to deepen their learning about conflict, change and transition in faith contexts, in order to strengthen their skills base for local application.

-Over the two 3.5-day sessions, the course will cover four units:
+Over the two 3-day in person sessions plus two 2-hour online sessions, the course will cover four units:

 Unit 1: Introduction to Conflict Transformation and Personal Development